-Direct Material + Direct Labour + Direct Expenses = Prime Cost
+Direct Material + Direct Labour (Direct Employee cost) + Direct Expenses = Prime Cost

-Indirect Material+ Indirect Labour + Indirect Expenses = Overheads
+Indirect Material+ Indirect Labour (Indirect Employee cost) + Indirect Expenses = Overheads

-7. Write short notes on Cost Centre, Profit Centre, Responsibility Centre and Cost Unit.
+3. Write short notes on Cost Centre, Profit Centre, Responsibility Centre and Cost Unit.

-Cost centre: cost centre can be termed as a location, a person, or an item of equipment (or a group of them) in or connected with an undertaking, in relation to which costs ascertained and used for the purpose of cost control.
+Cost centre (Please refer Cost Accounting Standard 13): cost centre can be termed as a location, a person, or an item of equipment (or a group of them) in or connected with an undertaking, in relation to which costs ascertained and used for the purpose of cost control.
 The determination of suitable cost centres as well as analysis of cost under cost centres is very helpful for periodical comparison and control of cost.
 In order to obtain the cost of product or service, expenses should be suitably segregated to cost centre.
-In a manufacturing concern, the cost centres generally follow the pattern or layout of the departments or sections of the factory and accordingly, there are two main types of cost centres as:- (i) Production Cost Centre: These centres are engaged in production work i.e engaged in converting the raw material into finished product, for example Machine shop, welding shops...etc (ii) Service Cost Centre: These centres are ancillary to and render service to production cost centres, for example Plant

-Maintenance, Administration...etc The number of cost centres and the size of each vary from one undertaking to another and are dependent upon the expenditure involved and the requirements of the management for the purpose of control.
+In a manufacturing concern, the cost centres generally follow the pattern or layout of the departments or sections of the factory and accordingly, there are two main types of cost centres as:- (i) Production Cost Centre: These centres are engaged in production work i.e engaged in converting the raw material into finished product, for example Machine shop, welding shops...etc (ii) Service Cost Centre: These centres are ancillary to and render service to production cost centres, for example Plant Maintenance, Administration...etc The number of cost centres and the size of each vary from one undertaking to another and are dependent upon the expenditure involved and the requirements of the management for the purpose of control.